-The workability of concrete is the property of concrete which determines the amount of useful internal work, necessary to produce full compaction i.e., it is the amount of energy needed to overcome friction while compacting concrete.
+Workability is the property of concrete that determines the amount of useful internal work, necessary to produce full compaction i.e., it is the amount of energy needed to overcome friction while compacting concrete.

 |Fig 1.
 Slump Test for finding Workability|

 Workability is an important property of concrete and linked with compaction as well as the strength of the concrete.

 The desired workability for different grades of concrete is not the same.

 Greater workability is preferred for a thin inaccessible section or heavily reinforced section rather than for mass concreting.
 Hence, we cannot set standard workability for different concrete casting works.